godofredoninja/simply/README.md

 > **To have the best design is recommended to have 12 or 14 articles per page.**

-## Simply Support for Web Browsers
+## Web Browser Support for Simply
-Mapache supports the following web [browsers](http://caniuse.com/#search=flexbox)
+Simply supports the following web [browsers](http://caniuse.com/#search=flexbox).

 ### Replace Favorite Icon
-Create an image icon with these dimensions with the name icon.png `192px * 192px` in Copy your new favorite icon to `./assets/images/icon.png`
+Create an image icon with these dimensions with the name icon.png `192px * 192px` in Copy your new favorite icon to `./assets/images/icon.png`.

 # Simply settings